mrocklin/blog/_posts/work/2017-10-08-kafka-python.md

 *Disclaimer: I am not an expert in this space.
 I have no strong affiliation with any of these projects.
 This is a report based on my experience of the past few weeks.
 I don't encourage anyone to draw conclusions from this work.
-I do encourage people to investigate on their own.*
+I encourage people to investigate on their own.*

 Introduction